akgawai31/FitNotes/README.md

    iii) db.create_all()
    iv) exit()

-   if not work do above step in flask shell
+   if not work do above step in flask shell:
    i) flask shell
    ii) from application import db iii) db.create_all()